vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Sun Jan 15 02:25:54 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Jan 16 02:22:32 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER